NDepend

 • The blue classes are the ones directly used by GraphController

-• The light-blue classes are the ones indirectly used by GraphController (indirectly means used by a classes used by a class … used by GraphController).
-Clearly GraphController relies on everything.
+• The light-blue classes are the ones indirectly used by GraphController (indirectly means used by classes used by a class … used by GraphController).
+Clearly, GraphController relies on everything.

-• The red classes are the ones mutually dependent with GraphController.
+• The red classes are the ones mutually dependent on GraphController.

 The NDepend Dependency Graph used to visualize its own code